Kevin McCloud's Rough Guide to the Future – everything you need to know about

 What is Kevin McCloud’s Rough Guide to the Future about?

 Kevin McCloud sends three celebrities around the world to take a light-hearted look at some of the planet’s biggest issues and the technology that could offer solutions.
-This time, Jon Richardson travels to a town that claims to be America’s most eco-friendly, while in Japan, Alice Levine finds out where robots go to die.
-Elsewhere, Phil Wang heads to a futuristic farm in China.
+The final episode sees Jon Richardson travel to America to learn about a potentially life-prolonging technology, Phil Wang visits China to explore ways technology allows people to make a living and Alice Levine goes to Japan to discuss robots.

 Is there a Radio Times review?

-There is indeed, Radio Times writer Jack Seale said this about the second episode:
+There is indeed, Radio Times writer Jane Rackham said this about the third episode:

-Tackling climate change is quite rightly a major theme of this likeable tech magazine show, which sees Alice Levine, Jon Richardson and Phil Wang tour three separate countries in search of society-changing gadgets.
+As this entertaining tech magazine series ends, you’ll have been amazed even if not entirely convinced by Kevin McCloud’s belief that technology can repair the planet and solve climate change.
+As there was no preview at the time of writing we don’t know whether he’s persuaded his trio of “moaning nay-sayers” either.

-In Florida, an extended first report from Richardson comes from a new town powered by its own colossal solar farm: “Wow,” says the wearily cynical comedian when he sees it, before noting that this might be the first time in his life he’s said that word.
+Alice Levine is still in Japan, hanging out with robots that are becoming as advanced as humans; Phil Wang’s in China seeing how technology is creating new work opportunities; and the morose Jon Richardson is reporting on the American technology that claims to prolong life.
+Bet that thought cheers him up.